-INGR 515 NOE level: 8 Title: Decision Support Systems Durpage of the module: Making strong, evidence-based decisions is a key competent Basing decisions on strong data and analysis allows enginee with broad impact.
-In this module, students are introduced to software and approaches to building strong evidentiary chain to back these up scientifically. ce of engineers broadly.
-Frs to make better decisions, the key philosophies, tools, is to make good decisions, and Module outcomes: On completion of the module, the student should be able to: Understand the open-ended nature of problems that Understand the characteristics of user-friendliness of competence is no limitation for decision makers Identify suitable problems, and propose data collection these Design data rationalisation strategies to summarise of information may be faced in organisations f tools to ensure technical on and processing streams for complex data sets into usable Design and deliver reporting platforms, including das decision support shboards for management INGB 521 NQF level: 8 Title: Business Process Engineering Purpose of the module: Making businesses better is probably the most central role of the Industrial Engineer.
-Business Process Reengineering is a loosely collected set of philosophies and techniques that can be used to gain efficiency, productivity, profitability and overall business success.
-This module equips students with a general set of competencies to achieve this aim.
-Module outcomes: On completion of the module, the student should be able to: • Observe, record and interpret a current state in a business • Design alternative approaches to improve operational behaviour • Innovate and propose alternative strategies on the macro and the micro level • Communicate improvement initiatives up and down the chain of command INGB 522 NQF level: 8 Title: Introduction to Data and Decision Sciences Purpose of the module: Evidence-based decisions are better decisions.
-In the abundance of data and the overwhelming amount of information and opinion, gathering suitable data, processing it correctly to build valid evidence is a key skill of modern Engineers.
-This module equips students with the basic skills to start rigorously analysing data and communicating supported findings.
-Module outcomes: On completion of the module, the student should be able to demonstrate: • Understand the nature of data, the different types and classifications of data • Suggest an appropriate method for data analysis based on this • Prepare data analytic models • Prepare suitable visualisations and communicate the findings of the analysis • Apply the human touch to data and interpret the findings appropriately
+INGB 515 NQF level: 8 Title: Decision Support Systems 1141 16761.0 Purpose of the module: Making strong, evidence-based decisions is a key competen Basing decisions on strong data and analysis allows enginee with broad impact.
+In this module, students are introduced to software and approaches to building strong evidentiary chain to back these up scientifically. ers to make better decisions, the key philosophies, tools, Module outcomes: On completion of the module, the student should be able to: Understand the open-ended nature of problems that Understand the characteristics of user-friendliness of competence is no limitation for decision makers Identify suitable problems, and propose data collection these Design data rationalisation strategies to summarise or information Design and deliver reporting platforms, including das f tools to ensure technical on and processing streams for complex data sets into usable decision support INGB 521 NQF level: 8 Title: Business Process Engineering NGF level. o Business Process Reengineering is a loosely collected set of that can be used to gain efficiency, productivity, profitability a This module equips students with a general set of competend Module outcomes: On completion of the module, the student should be able to: • Observe, record and interpret a current state in a bus • Design alternative approaches to improve operationa • Innovate and propose alternative strategies on the m • Communicate improvement initiatives up and down the nd overall business success. cies to achieve this aim. siness I behaviour acro and the micro level INGB 522 NQF level: 8 Title: Introduction to Data and Decision Sciences Purpose of the module: Evidence-based decisions are better decisions.
+In the abund overwhelming amount of information and opinion, gathering s correctly to build valid evidence is a key skill of modern Engir students with the basic skills to start rigorously analysing dat supported findings.
+Module outcomes: On completion of the module, the student should be able to d Understand the nature of data, the different types and Suggest an appropriate method for data analysis bas Prepare data analytic models Prepare suitable visualisations and communicate the Apply the human touch to data and interpret the finding suitable data, processing it neers.
+This module equips a and communicating lemonstrate: d classifications of data sed on this findings of the analysis